-MUMBAI: Employers across the globe are facing the acutest talent shortage since the recession, says a survey by HR consulting firm, ManpowerGroup.
-Of the over 42,000 employers surveyed globally, 40% are experiencing difficulties filling roles; the highest level since 2007, according to the Talent Shortage Survey.
-48% of India employers report difficulties filling job vacancies due to talent shortages.
+MUMBAI: Employers worldwide face the acutest talent shortage since the recession, says a survey by HR consulting firm ManpowerGroup.
+According to the Talent Shortage Survey, of the over 42,000 employers surveyed globally, 40% are experiencing difficulties filling roles, the highest level since 2007.
+48% of Indian employers report difficulties filling job vacancies due to talent shortages.

 READ ALSO :

 - PNB Housing Finance and Varun Beverages join Indian IPO boom

 - About 96% of Indian travelers tip at the hotel: Survey

 - Domestic reforms to cushion India from global shocks: Finance Minister Arun Jaitley

 - Emerging Investment Opportunities in the Indian Education Sector